Volunteer Placement & Internship Opportunity

 Gain invaluable hands-on experience, working side by side with medical staff and fellow volunteers at a hospital or a neighborhood health clinic.
-This opportunity will give you an insight into the setting up and running of a hospital or a neighborhood health clinic on a daily basis.
-You will experience the stark contrast between western medical practice and the realities of medicine in developing countries.
-As the hospitals and clinics are still modernizing there are many challenges faced and there are realities not often seen in developed countries.
-Therefore this project not only provides you with responsibility, it also allows you to broaden your perspective by working at a hospital/health clinic in a developing country where you will be faced with the stark realities of the disparities between medical practice in the developed and developing world.
-This means that, sadly, you will also see medical conditions that have remained untreated and have developed to an advanced pathological stage uncommon in developed countries.
+This opportunity will give you an insight into the running and daily routine of a hospital or a neighborhood health clinic.
+You will experience the stark contrast between Western medical practice and the realities of medicine in developing countries.
+As the hospitals and clinics are still modernizing there are many challenges faced and as a result you will also see medical conditions that have remained untreated and have developed to an advanced pathological stage.
+Therefore this project not only provides you with responsibility, it also allows you to broaden your perspective by working at a hospital/health clinic in a developing country.